top of page

 You don't have to play trad to benefit from the ideas in this book.
 The concepts can be used by classical and jazz musicians and even visual artists to enhance their creativity and joy.

 “This is a fabulous book!
 Judy makes us want to apply her methods, often right after reading a sentence.
-The bonus is that the tools she gives us for practicing music can really apply to myriad areas of our lives.
 This is the kind of book I imagine every musician will enjoy.”

 – Liz Carroll